Colonial molasses trade

-The colonial molasses trade occurred throughout the seventeenth, eighteenth and nineteenth centuries in the European colonies in the Americas.
-Molasses was a major trading product in the Americas, being produced by enslaved Africans on sugar plantations on European colonies.
-The good was a major import for the British North American colonies, which used molasses to produce rum, especially distilleries in New England.
+The colonial molasses trade occurred throughout the seventeenth, eighteenth, and nineteenth centuries in the European colonies in the Americas.
+Molasses was a major trading product in the Americas, being produced by enslaved Africans on sugar plantations in European colonies.
+The good was a major import for the British North American colonies, which used molasses to produce rum, especially in distilleries in New England.
 The finished product was then exported to Europe as part of the triangular trade.

 Sugarcane grows in hot, humid climates.
 After landing in the Canary Islands, Christopher Columbus brought sugarcane to the Caribbean during his second voyage to the Americas, in 1493.
-During the eighteenth century, sugar-refining methods at the time produced much more molasses to sugar than they do today.
+During the eighteenth century, sugar-refining methods at the time produced much more molasses than sugar they do today.
 It was estimated that "as much as three parts molasses was produced to four parts sugar, and on an average it was estimated that the ratio of molasses to sugar was about one to two."
 This molasses was either used for table use or in the production of rum.

-To make molasses, sugarcane juice is fermented with yeast and water and then distilled in copper pot stills.
+To make rum, sugarcane juice is fermented with yeast and water and then distilled in copper pot stills.
 The liquor was given the name rum in 1672, likely after the English slang word rumballion which meant clamor.
-Sugar plantation owners in the Caribbean often sold rum on discount to the naval ships so that they would spend more time close to the islands, providing protection from pirates.
-Rum also gained popularity in Britain as English ships brought the liquor from America across the Atlantic.
+Sugar plantation owners in the Caribbean often sold rum on discount to the naval ships so that they would spend more time close to the islands, protecting pirates.
+Rum also gained popularity in Britain as English ships brought the liquor from America across the Atlantic Ocean.

 Economic significance

 In the 18th century, New England became one of the leading rum producers in the world.
-It was the colonies’ only commodity that could be produced in large quantities by non-English powers and sold to the English.
+It was the colonies' only commodity that could be produced in large quantities by non-English powers and sold to the English.
 The French West Indies had a large supply of molasses at this time, but the area was lacking in lumber, cheese, and flour.
 These products were the main exports of the North American colonies, which led to a very secure business relationship between the two areas.

 Molasses was important in triangular trade.
 In the triangular trade, slave traders from New England would bring rum to Africa, and in return, they would purchase enslaved Africans.
 The enslaved cargo was then brought to the West Indies and sold to sugarcane plantations to harvest the sugar for molasses.
 Molasses was then brought from the West Indies to the colonies and sold to rum producers.